MicrosoftDocs/PowerShell-Docs/contributing/3-STYLE-GUIDE.md

 # Style guide for PowerShell-Docs

-This articles some style guidance specific to the PowerShell-Docs content.
+This article provides some style guidance specific to the PowerShell-Docs content.
 There is some limited guidance on specific Markdown formatting.
 Markdown specifics are covered in the [Next steps](#next-steps).

-For other writing style guidance, see the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).
+For other writing style guidance, see the [Microsoft Style Guide](https://docs.microsoft.com/style-guide/welcome/).

 ## Product Terminology